awslabs/aws-sdk-swift/reference/0.x/AWSMemoryDB/MemoryDbClient.md

 ### `deleteACL(input:completion:)`

 Deletes an Access Control List.
 The ACL must first be disassociated from the cluster before it can be deleted.
-For more information, see <a href="https:​//docs.aws.amazon.com/MemoryDB/latest/devguide/clusters.acls.html">Authenticating users with Access Contol Lists (ACLs).
+For more information, see [Authenticating users with Access Contol Lists (ACLs)](https://docs.aws.amazon.com/MemoryDB/latest/devguide/clusters.acls.html).

 ``` swift
 public func deleteACL(input: DeleteACLInput, completion: @escaping (ClientRuntime.SdkResult<DeleteACLOutputResponse, DeleteACLOutputError>) -> Void)